Rotary Rides Canberra

 Profits from the event goes to support selected charities including

-The original Five Peaks Challenge now has Dairy Farmers Hill (in the Arboretum) added
+The original Five Peaks Challenge now has Dairy Farmers Hill (in the Arboretum) added giving you six peaks -- that's 20% extra!

-It's 57 km with no peaks.
+It's 57 km with no peaks

 Learn more

-For an added challenge include the the Uriarra Loop
+For an added challenge include the the Uriarra Loop before joining the shorter ride course

-It's 87 km with no peaks
+It's 80 km with no peaks

 Learn more